Gonjiri: Japanese Pickle Snack using Kanboshi Daikon

-When it comes to pickle snacks available in the snack and candy section of Japan’s supermarkets, there are not so many varieties, but among those, I think what I have now is one of the most famous.
+When it comes to pickle snacks available in the snack and candy section of Japanese supermarkets, what I introduce here “Gonjiri (ごんじり)” is one of the best known.

-The pickled Kanboshi Daikon is lightly seasoned, but has plenty of umami and an addicting taste like a cross between sweet and sour.
+It is lightly seasoned and has a distinctive umami taste like a cross between sweet and sour.